kennycallado/lampDockerComposerBP/README.md

 ## Config

+You can configure some things throw the .env.
+Remember not to share it (.gitignore):
+- APP_NAME
+- ENVIRONMENT
+- DB_ROOT_PASSWORD

-Root password to access mysql _toor_.
+By default root password to access mysql _toor_.

 Use `mysql/init_db.sql` to insert some sql into mysql on start.